 16. What sort of objects does object tracking detect and follow?

 Scraawl PixL can detect and track thousands of objects such as vehicles, buildings, and even household goods.

 PixL’s Custom Detectors can detect Extremist Flags, Military Weapons, or Military Equipment.

 1. What does the Track Data menu option in PixL contain?

-Track data contains detailed information of all entities that were detected in the upload video or images, including the entity ID, the track ID, the number of overlaps, number of frames that the entity appeared in, and track start and end times.
-All he track data is searchable by entity ID’s and other parameters such as overlaps, track IDs, etc using Boolean search operators such as a AND, OR and NOT
+Track Data contains detailed information of all entities that were detected in the upload video or images, including the entity ID, the track ID, the number of overlaps, number of frames that the entity appeared in, and track start and end times.
+All the track data is searchable by entity ID’s and other parameters such as overlaps, track IDs, etc using Boolean search operators such as a AND, OR and NOT.